devops329/devops/instruction/docker/docker.md

 ![Docker icon](dockerIcon.png)

 As the world went global, the shipping industry came up with an idea the revolutionized everything.
 They created a [internationally recognized specification](https://cdn.standards.iteh.ai/samples/76912/7354663676144f8ab1a7b57cb573b0a6/ISO-668-2020.pdf) that defined a shipping container as 7.8ft in width, 7.9ft in height, and either 20ft or 40ft long.
 The impact of this standard was profound.
 It standardized the width and lengths of truck beds, barges, and sea going cargo ships.
-Factories changed the quantity of good they shipped in a batch and retailers modified their stores to allow the containers to fit into their delivery bays.
-All of this was caused by the simple standardization of three dimensions.
+Factories changed the quantity of goods that they shipped in a batch and retailers modified their stores to allow the containers to fit into their delivery bays.
+All of this was caused by the simple standardization of a box's dimensions.

 ![Shipping container](shippingContainer.png)